Waiting Room

 Five people waited with him.
 All of them were sitting in the same pose: straight back, hands on their laps, looking at the wall in front of them.
 Barely moving, barely breathing.
 Five faces with mouths shut and lips sagging down.
 Five pairs of eyes that didn’t even blink.
 All of them were wearing grey trousers.
 Their t-shirts might have added color if they weren’t all washed out and faded.
 Fuck, I’m turning into them, he thought when he caught himself putting his hands on his lap and sitting with his back straight.
 Zhu waited.

 “Mr Li,” a nurse in scrubs peeked her head out of an office and called.
 One person stood up and walked towards the door, looking at the floor the whole time.
 Zhu raised his head and observed the man.
 His steps short, shaky.
 A creamy envelope sticking out of the trouser back pocket.
+Mr. Li disappeared into the office.
+Zhu stretched his plastic wristband.

-Eighty years one-upping everyone else in the contest of worrying what others will think and making sure they approve what they see.
+Five people raised their hands to their mouths and coughed.
+Zhu raised his left hand and coughed.
 He set his hands in his lap.
 Straightened his back.
 Stared at the wall.
 His lips began to sag.